 Alana Macy, CFP®

-Alana Macy is a Certified Financial Planner® with Amy Noel, Inc. She has written widely on themes in financial wellbeing, drawing from professional and personal experience.
+Alana Macy is a Certified Financial Planner® with Bloom Wealth Advisors.
+She has written widely on themes in financial wellbeing, drawing from professional and personal experience.
 To learn more about Alana, please click here.

 Amy Noel, CFP®, MBA

-Amy Noel is a Certified Financial Planner® and founder of Amy Noel, Inc. She is a thought leader in retirement planning and wrote a retirement workbook used in CFP® courses around the country.
+Amy Noel is a Certified Financial Planner® and founder of Bloom Wealth Advisors.
+She is a thought leader in retirement planning and wrote a retirement workbook used in CFP® courses around the country.
 Her expert perspective has been featured in publications by The Wall Street Journal, Newsweek, and USA Today.
 To learn more about Amy, please click here.